seknox/trasa/website/docs/guides/user/access/ssh-connection-via-proxy.md

 * Search for the service you want to connect
 * Click connect and choose service username
 * Enter password and TOTP
-> You may be asked to save new host key
+> You may be asked to save the new host key